Libraries in Azerbaijan: Presidential Library

-Central Scientific Library of ANAS
+ANAS Central Library of Science

-The Central Scientific Library of ANAS has been operating since November 1923.
+The Central Scientific Library of Azerbaijan National Academy of Sciences has been operating since November 1923.
 The library fund was established in its first years.
 At that time, the library collection consisted of 430 books and 200 manuscripts.
 At the initial stage, the Azerbaijani intelligentsia played an important role in the organization of the library fund.
 They handed over books to library from their own libraries.
 In 1934, a special exchange fund was created in the IEC for the exchange of printed materials with scientific organizations of the USSR and foreign countries.
 In 1967, it moved to the main building of ANAS, located on the campus of the IEC Academy.
 In 1972 the Centralized Library System of ANAS was created.
 The purpose of the creation of the Central Scientific Library is to promote the political, economic, social and cultural achievements of Azerbaijan, to expand the use of the Azerbaijani language in information resources, to improve the information support of modern scientific research.